 You’d expect your dog to be happy when they see you take out their harness; after all, it means they’re going out and all dogs love going on walks, right?

 Perhaps they’re afraid, overexcited or see it as a bad thing.
 Other dogs may not like their feet placed through the holes.
-The good news is: there are training strategies and things you can do to help them get past their fear.
+The good news is: that there are training strategies and things you can do to help them overcome their fear.

 Keep reading to see if the reasons below could be causing your dog to bite when putting harnesses on and how to address the issue.

-The Harness is Uncomfortable
+1. The Harness is Uncomfortable